LeonLuttenberger/gh-auto-update-precommit/README.md

 1. Ensure you have a `.pre-commit-config.yaml` file in the root of your repository.
 2. Add this action to your GitHub workflows as shown in the usage section.
+3. Ensure the GitHub token used by the workflow has write permissions.
-3. Commit and push the workflow file to your repository.
+4. Commit and push the workflow file to your repository.

 ## License